Sqooba/scala-timeseries-lib/README.md

 This library is not intended to provide in-depth statistics about time series data, only to make manipulating and querying it easy, without any kind of approximation.

 ## Usage
-In essence, a TimeSeries is just an ordered map of `[Long,T]`.
+In essence, a `TimeSeries` is just an ordered map of `[Long,T]`.
 In most use cases the Key represents the time since the epoch in milliseconds, but the implementation makes no assumption about the time unit of the key.

-### Defining a Timeseries
+### Defining a `TimeSeries`
-The TimeSeries trait has one main implementation: `VectorTimeSeries[T]`, referring to the underlying collection holding the data.
+The `TimeSeries` trait has one main implementation: `VectorTimeSeries[T]`, referring to the underlying collection holding the data.

 ```
 val tsv = VectorTimeSeries(